-However, as with much of the data collection and analysis done by Resolution Copper, the Tonto National Forest still has the responsibility to properly vet the data and ensure that it was properly collected.
+However, as with much of the data collection and analysis done by Resolution Copper, the Forest Service still has the responsibility to properly vet the data and ensure that it was properly collected.
 As part of the NEPA analysis, the review of baseline data (particularly water quality and geologic data) included review of the quality assurance/quality control methods implemented by Resolution Copper and review of the results of QA/QC samples (duplicates, blanks, splits, etc.) The methods and quality controls employed by Resolution Copper were found to be adequate, consistent with industry standards, and sufficient to allow reliance on the hydrologic and geologic data sets.

 After vetting, certain uncertainties still exist with the data sets.
-In particular, acknowledged uncertainties with the geologic data collected are documented in the results of the Geology and Subsidence Modeling Workgroup (BGC 2018b), and difficulties in translating surface water level measurements into flow values are discussed in various documents (BGC 2018a).
-The effect of these uncertainties are explicitly acknowledged and accounted for in the various analyses.
+In particular, acknowledged uncertainties with the geologic data collected are documented in the results of the Geology and Subsidence Modeling Workgroup (BGC, 2020c), and difficulties in translating surface water level measurements into flow values are discussed in various documents (BGC, October 30, 2018).
+The effects of these uncertainties are explicitly acknowledged and accounted for in the various analyses.

 5.6.
-Choice of model and archiving of model
+Choice of Model and Archiving of Model

-As discussed in Appendix A of this tech memo, both selection of an appropriate model platform and proper archiving of model files are clear requirements of pertinent industry guidance.
+As discussed in Appendix B of this report, both selection of an appropriate model platform and proper archiving of model files are clear requirements of pertinent industry guidance.

-The selection of the MODFLOW-SURFACT model platform has been accepted by the Tonto National Forest as appropriate.
-While built on the open-source MODFLOW code (a clear industry standard), MODFLOW-SURFACE is a commercial version of the program and is not open-source.
+The selection of the MODFLOW-SURFACT model platform has been accepted by the Forest Service as appropriate.
+While built on the open-source MODFLOW code (a clear industry standard), MODFLOW-SURFACT is a commercial version of the program and is not open-source.
 The commercial version is available to any users, but for purchase, not for free.
-The choice was found to be reasonable because MODFLOW-SURFACT has advantages that are particularly needed for the problem presented by the block-caving operation: it is more numerically stable when solving for groundwater flow in systems with steep hydraulic gradients and large differences in hydraulic conductivity across short distances, and it allows for time-varying hydraulic properties as caused by the block-caving.
+The choice was found to be reasonable because MODFLOW-SURFACT has advantages that are particularly needed for the problem presented by the block-caving operation: it is more numerically stable when solving for groundwater flow in systems with steep hydraulic gradients and large differences in hydraulic conductivity across short distances, and it allows for timevarying hydraulic properties as caused by the block-caving.

-Concerns were raised by a member of the Groundwater Modeling Workgroup that this choice contradicts modeling guidance, because Forest Service personnel would not be able to readily re-run the groundwater flow model in the future.
-After consideration, the Tonto National Forest took a different view, which was that the goal was to ensure that the model could be re-run in the future by qualified professionals, but not necessarily by Forest Service specialists.
-This decision essentially continues the division of work established by the Groundwater Modeling Workgroup, in which Resolution Copper and their contractors are responsible for the actual preparation and running of the models, but the Tonto National Forest with support and input from the Groundwater Modeling Workgroup is responsible for reviewing, vetting and accepting the model as appropriate.
+Concerns were raised by a member of the GMWG that this choice contradicts modeling guidance, because Forest Service personnel would not be able to readily re-run the groundwater flow model in the future.
+After consideration, the Forest Service took a different view, which was that the goal was to ensure that the model could be re-run in the future by qualified professionals, but not necessarily by Forest Service specialists.
+This decision essentially continues the division of work established by the GMWG, in which Resolution Copper and their contractors are responsible for the actual preparation and running of the models, but the Forest Service with support and input from the GMWG is responsible for reviewing, vetting and accepting the model as appropriate.

-On June 28, 2018 the Tonto National Forest requested that Resolution Copper commit to properly archiving both software and modeling runs as per industry guidance (Tonto National Forest 2018).
+On June 28, 2018 the Forest Service requested that Resolution Copper commit to properly archiving both software and modeling runs as per industry guidance (TNF, 2018).
 The reply was received on October 9, 2018 stating: "Resolution Copper will ensure that groundwater modeling files and software will be archived appropriately."
-(Resolution Copper 2018).
+(Resolution Copper, 2018).

 5.7.
-Direct modeling of groundwater/surface water interaction
+Direct Modeling of Groundwater/Surface Water Interaction